-Hushmail offers a special solution for a business like healthcare, law firm, small business to comply with HIPPA requirements.
+Hushmail offers a special solution for businesses like healthcare, law firms, and small businesses to comply with HIPPA requirements.

 Protonmail may be a relatively new email service based in Switzerland.
-It is today the world’s largest secure email provider, with millions of worldwide users using its best security features.
-You can use over a web browser or using a mobile app on Android and iOS.
+Today, it is the world’s largest secure email provider, with millions of worldwide users using its best security features.
+You can use it over a web browser or using a mobile app on Android and iOS.

 - Robust encrypting with advanced security features